 Interpreting Real-World Human-LLM Conversations has been a rising topic thanks to new data resources~\cite{zhaowildchat,zhenglmsys}.
 However, the major body of work has focused on the detection and categorization of what tasks users use LLMs for~\cite{zhang2025one,cheng2025realm,mireshghallahtrust} and their impacts~\cite{handa2025economic,tamkin2024clio,kirk2024prism}, as well as specific features such as values~\cite{huang2025values} and jailbreaking attempts~\cite{jin2025jailbreakhunter}.
 Beyond NLP, the formatting of prompts as well as the broader user experience with LLM input interfaces has also been core topics in Human-Computer Interaction~\cite{10.1145/3544548.3581388,10.1145/3706598.3714319,10.1145/3613905.3650786,zhang2025navigating}.

-Some existing work shares the focus on individual attributes relevant to our discussions.
-For instance, \citet{huang-etal-2024-characterizing} concerns the ``conversational tones'' shared or (mis)aligned between human and LLMs, and \citet{zheng-etal-2024-helpful} probes LLM performance with different role assignments.
-However, our work is fundamentally different: Prior work usually targets what a human-LLM conversation \textit{should} look like, a dominant thread related to fine-tuning and deployment~\cite{mott2024thing,mishra2022please,ivey2024real}; whereas our work focuses on the mining of existing data and new analysis paradigms.
+Some existing work shares the focus on individual attributes relevant to our discussions. \citet{lee2025realtalk} looks into evolving dialog patterns across time but focuses on inter-human and inter-LLM data synthesis instead of existing user-LLM documentations.
+For human-LLM, \citet{huang-etal-2024-characterizing} considers the ``conversational tones'' shared or (mis)aligned between humans and LLMs, and \citet{zheng-etal-2024-helpful} probes LLM performance with different role assignments.
+However, our work is fundamentally different: Prior work usually targets what a human-LLM conversation \textit{should} look like, a dominant thread related to fine-tuning and deployment~\cite{mott2024thing,mishra2022please,ivey2024real}; Our work focuses on the mining of existing data and new analysis paradigms.
 More importantly, we present a new systematic view that is not covered by the studies on single attributes.

-At high level, our work is most related to \citet{mysore2025prototypical} and \citet{kolawole2025parallelprompt}, which also seek to extract and describe latent patterns from massive user inputs.
-However, both works have distinct goals: the former marks ``PATHs'' as a dialog proceeds and focuses on assisted writing, and the latter targets task taxonomies with semantic similarities.
+At a high level, our work is most related to \citet{mysore2025prototypical} and \citet{kolawole2025parallelprompt}, which also seek to extract and describe latent patterns from massive user inputs.
+However, both works have distinct goals from this work: the former focuses on assisted writing and marks behavioral ``PATHs'' as a dialog proceeds, and the latter targets task taxonomies with semantic similarities.